duburcqa/jiminy/INSTALL.md

 ### Custom Boost version

-If for some reasons you need a specific version of Boost, use the following installation procedure:
+If for some reasons you want to use a specific version of Boost, use the following installation procedure:

 ```bash
 wget http://dl.bintray.com/boostorg/release/1.65.1/source/boost_1_65_1.tar.bz2 && \